AML Compliance Services in Dubai, UAE

 It stipulates that the framework of the UAE follows the FATF recommendations and helps to cooperate with other countries in fighting financial crime.

-What Are the Compliance Obligations of Businesses in the UAE Under AML?
+What Are the Compliance Obligations of Businesses Under AML?

 Companies must verify client identities and confirm legitimate ownership.
 EDD applies to PEPs and high-risk clients, requiring fund source checks and continuous monitoring.